 Alexei swore he had seen this before.
 Originally, it came in patches, bits and pieces.
 He could tell that the general storyline here made sense, that there was a point or moral to observe.
 Some elements were off, though.
 Different.
 It was all shaped as if through screens and screens of gauze and muslin.
 Like fine craftsman detailing done with thick rubber gloves.

 He looked down at his wheezing body, his marked arms.
 (Human zoo?
 What possible notion could that serve?)
 The general plot he remembered was that he was going to free himself.
 He would befriend someone that could help him, such as a small child who could open the cage, and then he would ride the wind on out of there.
 He would take any comrades he could and run, only to realize the world outside the zoo and its sanctuary was filled with the dead, all of them ghosts that only wanted to reminisce about the living world.

 At least, that was what he could piece together from his thoughts.
 It wasn’t just his own memory, it was pieced together, cobbled out of several different episodes.
 A twist of a twist.
-Scenes that he had been directly part of.
+Scenes that he had been directly part of a lifetime ago.

 There was a shuffling further down the exhibit hall, someone turning off display lights, ushering the others off to their dark stasis.

 A rustling sound followed, like the one he heard before.
 It wasn’t the wind or leaves or stray trash, there was no sign of any.
 Before he could place it, the caretaker rounded the corner.
 His body tensed, surprised.

 She was a shade or two older than fifty, very short hair, dyed dark with patches of russet roots coming in, with a larger, healthy figure; pleasing, if there was time to even consider that.
 The same one from the before place.
 She was important.
 Did he know her?
 The real Alexei (or the one that had memories of another life) had no idea.
 He wanted to speak, but his mind only raced on, a fury of motion, heedless.